Same methodology. Five labor markets. Different outcomes.

 The AI pressure table — the downward force applied to high-scoring occupations — is different per country.
 Not because AI is stronger in one place, but because the transmission mechanism is different.

 Important: the US numbers look lower because the US model uses a direct projection method (factor 1.0) rather than index-based projection (factor 2.5).
 When converted to the same scale, effective impacts are comparable.
-The direction is the same across all three.
+The direction is the same across all five countries.

 Structural differences that matter

 Germany's industrial base means a higher share of occupations in production, trades and engineering — sectors that are inherently less exposed to AI.
 The Netherlands is more services-heavy, which pushes the overall exposure profile up.
-The US is somewhere in between, but with far less friction when change does come.
+France combines a large public sector (with near-permanent civil service contracts) and strong CDI protections, making it structurally similar to Germany in absorption speed but for different reasons.
+The UK and the US have less friction when change does come, but the UK's NHS acts as a massive anchor.

 This is not a bug in the model.
 Demand for software grows faster than AI replaces the people who write it.
 GitHub Copilot makes a developer 2x more productive.
 But the world needs 3x more software.
 The net effect is growth, not decline.